Gaya/sauce/source/_posts/ai-is-stucking-the-joy-out-of-work.md

 We are taking away the human connection to the things we do.
 And it's happening at a really high rate.

+## Depending on it

+If the latest big outages on "the cloud" should teach us something is that we need to prevent being dependent on these types of technological advancements.

+[The Cloudflare outage](https://www.cloudflarestatus.com/incidents/8gmgl950y3h7) earlier this week showed a weakness in our way of work.
+A lot of websites and web-services run through this service and were unavailable.

+This meant a lot of chatbots and vibe coding services were down too.

+The same can happen to providers of LLMs and chatbots.
+Do you want to be dependent on just one party to solve your issues?
+What will happen if they hike up the pricing once they have reeled in enough users?

+It might not be a problem only related to AI, but vendor lock-in and outsourcing the knowledge of your applications might bite you in the ass.

+## Old man yelling at cloud

+I understand that this may feel like an old man complaining about the current state of the world.
+And maybe it is partly that.
+I probably had the same kind of people yelling at me for what I was doing when I started programming.

+But I can't shake the feeling there is something that needs to change here.

+I want AI to help me program more and solve the parts I don't want to do.
+Not the other way around.

+Saw a comic post not too long ago that said: "I want AI to clean my toilet, so I can do art.
+Not do art, so I can clean my toilet."
+I do not remember where I saw it, but it really stuck with me.

 ## Understanding my position in all this

 I believe that there will always be a place for my skills and knowledge in this world.
 And I believe that I will not fully be replaced by AI.